webplatform/docs/css/properties/grid-auto-flow/index.md

 |Description=Causes auto-placed grid items to be placed according to the grid-auto-position property, rather than using the auto-placement algorithm.
 }}{{CSS Property Value
 |Data Type=rows
-|Description=Causes items to be placed by filling each row in turn, adding new rows as necessary.
+|Description=Fills each row in turn, adding new rows as necessary.
 }}{{CSS Property Value
 |Data Type=columns
-|Description=Causes items to be placed by filling each column in turn, adding new columns as necessary.
+|Description=Fills each column in turn, adding new columns as necessary.
 }}{{CSS Property Value
 |Data Type=dense
-|Description=If specified, the auto-placement algorithm uses a "dense" packing algorithm approach, which attempts to fill in holes in the grid if smaller items come up later.
-(By contrast, the default auto-placement algorithm packing approach is "sparse", which permanently skips spaces that it cannot fill with the current grid item.)
+|Description=Uses a "dense" packing algorithm approach to fill in holes in the grid as smaller items appear.

 Note: This may cause items to appear out-of-order.
+}}{{CSS Property Value
+|Data Type=sparse
+|Description=Permanently skips cells that are not filled with the current item.
+The default auto-pacement algorithm packing approach.
 }}
 }}
 {{Examples_Section